tlambert03/napari-omero/README.md

 ## release

-To psuh a release to PyPI, one of the maintainers needs to do, for example:
+To push a release to PyPI, one of the maintainers needs to do, for example:
 ```sh
 git tag -a v0.2.0 -m v0.2.0
 git push upstream --follow-tags